 Indeed is one of the most well-known job boards and it’s easy to get started!
 They help match job seekers to a great virtual assistant job and feature the best virtual assistant jobs.

-It is indeed a great site to use if you are searching for virtual jobs for beginners, including listings for virtual assitants.
+It is indeed a great site to use if you are searching for virtual jobs for beginners, including listings for virtual assistants.

 Tons of jobs get listed every day, and you can filter for remote jobs, entry-level positions, and even pay rates.

-Not all of them list pay information, so that’s the only thing we recommend you look out for- you want to make sure you know what you’ll be paid!
+Not all of them list pay information for virtual assistants, so that’s the only thing we recommend you look out for you want to make sure you know what you’ll be paid!